krishna7054/Blog-Likho/backend/README.md

 - **AI Integration**:
   - Google Generative AI for generating summaries of blog posts.

+## Features
+- User authentication for signing up and signing in.
+- Ability to create, read, update, and delete blog posts.
+- AI-generated summaries for blog content.
+- Rich text editing capabilities using CKEditor.
+- Responsive design for a better user experience.

+## Future Improvements
+- Implement user roles and permissions for enhanced security.
+- Add a comment section for each blog post.
+- Integrate social media sharing options.
+- Improve the UI/UX with additional styling and animations.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)